VDR Ch. 5: Control Terms of the Term Sheet

 August 7, 2017 | By Vela Wood

-In this episode, Kevin and Aaron review Chapter 5: Control Terms of the Term Sheet and discuss which activities a company’s board of directors must approve, how long a company should keep control of its board, the difference between a board member and board observer, and negotiating a threshold for protective provisions.
+In this episode, we review Chapter 5: Control Terms of the Term Sheet and discuss which activities a company’s board of directors must approve, how long a company should keep control of its board, the difference between a board member and board observer, and negotiating a threshold for protective provisions.

 - How much equity should I grant to advisors?